bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 ### Placements `entity_id`

 When creating a placement, there is an option to provide an `entity_id`.
 This is the ID for a specific product, brand, category or page.
-For example, if a Widget needs to be on all product pages, leave `entity_id` blank.
-If the Widget should only appear on a certain product page, then assign `entity_id` the product ID.
+For example, if a widget needs to be on all product pages, leave `entity_id` blank.
+If the widget should only appear on a certain product page, then assign `entity_id` the product ID.

 `entity_id` can be used with the following page types:
 * pages/brand